 In short – it’s A-MA-ZING!
 And I know you are going to love it!

-This spelling program, when complete, will include four units with 8 weeks of spelling lessons for a total of 32 weeks of spelling.
-Each unit will include 7 new lists and 1 review week.
+This spelling programs each include four units with 8 weeks of spelling lessons for a total of 32 weeks of spelling.*** Each unit includes 7 new lists and 1 review week.

 - Differentiated spelling lists and family letter for each week